niedag/niedag.github.io/_tabs/about.md

 order: 1
 ---

 Hi, I'm Grant!
-Currently I am a research assistant at Stanford Medicine in the Quantitative Sciences Unit where I do collaborate with physicians and epidemiologists on lung and brain cancer predicitive;.
+Currently I am a research assistant at Stanford Medicine in the Quantitative Sciences Unit where I collaborate with physicians and epidemiologists about mostly second primary lung cancer and brain metastasis.
+I additionally help incorporate machine learning approaches and apply LLM models into the papers.
 Here I learned a lot about technical writing, data management, and advanced statistical techniques (survival analysis, time series (longitudinal data) smoothing, functional data analysis, and large-language model assessment).

 Concurrently, I am a backend engineer at a small tech start-up in Palo Alto working mostly in Python.
 I have been programming since I was a kid and have been maintaining it through personal projects.
 My favorite language is Java but most of my work is performed in Python or R.